Residents of a Bridgeport SRO are told they have until the end of the day to get out

 Ramon Barnes, 58, moved to the building in January after he was referred by the mental health provider Thresholds following a ten-year prison term on gun and drug charges, he says.

-Barnes, who has a gentle quiet demeanor, says he grew up in the Robert Taylor Homes public housing project until his parents were killed in a car accident on the Skyway when he was nine years old.
+Barnes, who has a gentle, quiet demeanor, says he grew up in the Robert Taylor Homes public housing project until his parents were killed in a car accident on the Skyway when he was nine years old.
 After that he was raised in foster homes; residents here, he says, have been like the family he never had.
 Barnes emphasizes that he always pays his rent promptly on the first of the month, and he is proud of how painstakingly neat and orderly he keeps his small room.

 "I help elderly people here, I help clean the showers," he says.
 "I really don't want to move—I mean that from the bottom of my heart."